Lethwei: Golden Belt

-Modern rules
+Tournament rules

-In 1996, for the inaugural Golden Belt Championship, the two-minute injury timeout was removed and judges were added ringside.
-This modified ruleset helped prevented the outcome of a draw and helped choose a winner to advance in the tournament.
-Former fighter Win Tun was the most successful fighter in Golden Belt Championship history, having won four Golden Belts.
-In recent years, the World Lethwei Championship, Myanmar's first international promotion, is the biggest proponent of the modern rules in order to follow the international safety and regulation for combat sports.
+In 1996, the Myanmar Traditional Lethwei Federation created the tournament ruleset for the inaugural Golden Belt Championship tournament.
+The two-minute injury timeout was removed and judges were added ringside to determine a winner in the event there was no knockout.
+This modified ruleset prevents the outcome of a draw and helped choose a winner to advance in the tournament.
+Myanmar's first international promotion, the World Lethwei Championship, opted for this ruleset in order to follow international safety regulations and have clear winners.